Does Your Web Host Suck?

 Last time, we covered off on a few interesting bits and pieces around making sure your website's fast, and that was all from a coding perspective.
-Today we're going to talk about making your website fast in ways that you can't control.
+Today we're going to talk about how to make your website fast in ways that you can't control.

 What's the Difference in Hosting Providers?

 Your web hosting provider offers the technology to have your website go as quickly as possible.
 If you think about the code on your website as Michael Schumacher, he's a quick driver.
 He knows exactly what he's doing, but if he's chucked in a Getz, he's not going to be going that fast.
 He's going to be going at the speed that he can go, and he'd be very good at what he does, but he's not going to be going that fast.
 If he's chucked in a Model T Ford, he's still going to be the best Model T Ford driver out there, but he's going to be better off driving a Formula One car, isn't he?

 Given that example, if your web hosting provider isn't giving you great hardware to sit on, your website is going to be loading slowly.
 That's something that is within your control by changing your web host, but you should be making sure that you've gone with someone who's offering decent speed.
 Make sure the server's local to where your audience is.
 So, if you're operating an Australian business in the Australian border and you need to have that business servicing only Australian customers, have the server in Australia.

 Avoid the Cheap Ones

 There are lots of cheap hosts out there.
 There are hosts that go as cheap as a dollar a month, and there are hosts that go as expensive as $700 a month, and they are primarily offering the same set of tools.
 The difference is, one's a Model T Ford and one's a Lamborghini.
 You want to make sure that you're choosing the one that you want to be supporting your business.